Practical advice on how to help

 How can I apply these tips to everyday situations?

-The following scenario describes how these tips can be used to work effectively with someone affected by mental illness.
+The following scenario describes how these tips can be used to work effectively with someone affected by mental health issues.
 Read this, and then think about how you would deal with the next scenerio yourself.

 You are the manager of a supermarket.
 Jake has worked on the checkout for three years, and has told you that he had a period of depression before that.